 Rates for business mortgages are dependent on experience, track record, industry sector and the strength and performance of your business or the business you are considering.

 Currently the high street lenders are offering our clients fantastic rates whether you are an existing or new operator.
-We have facilitated interest rates from 2% over base rate, lender arrangement fees between zero and 1.7% and up to 80% loan to value for top performing businesses.
+We have agreed interest rates from 2% over base rate, lender arrangement fees between zero and 1.7% and up to 80% loan to value for preferred sectors.
 We have arranged up to 100% of a purchase price with the benefit of supporting security.

-Currently the high street lenders are offering some good rates to investors looking for 70% LTV or less.
+Currently the high street lenders are offering some good rates to borrowers looking for 70% LTV or less.

 Competitive terms are available for business owners although be prepared to move your business banking to achieve the best terms available.

-Commercial mortgages from the specialist lenders tend to be priced higher but they don't want your business banking, will offer some interest-only payment terms and they'll lend up to 75% LTV.
+Commercial mortgages from the specialist lenders tend to be priced higher but they don't want your business banking, they will offer some interest-only terms and they'll lend up to 80% LTV.